pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 923 Organizing my life

+Well this day was good, I was able to organize my life and make it more efficient, I put my Notion in order, I started a list of habits, organize the reading of my books, a list for the web articles that I read, and I put order in my priorities.

 ##### Day 922 Performance Issues

 This weekend I will spend it reading a book about Java performance at work we are having problems